A next generation drug testing device

 - European Commission article summarizing BoC Project

-- European Commission Blog Post by InSphero CTO Jens M. Kelm
+- European Commission Blog Post by InSphero CTO Dr. Jens M. Kelm

 - InSphero Publication Honored for Potential to Reduce Use of Research Animals [Press Release]